 Tidal HiFi, the membership I used for this review, allows access to four streaming qualities: normal, high, HiFi, and Master.
 Normal reduces data usage and is good for anyone with limited bandwidth or a slow internet connection.
 High quality strikes a fine balance between data usage and sound quality by streaming at 320kbps over AAC.
 The most interesting qualities are HiFi and Master.

 HiFi recordings are CD-quality lossless FLAC files, which essentially means that no data is lost when transmitting the audio to your ears.
 This means you’re benefiting from 44.1kHz/16bit audio files, which is plenty of data for our brains to decode.
 To take full advantage of this, you’ll want to equip your ears with some fine headphones rather than your cheap backup earbuds.

 Master Quality Authenticated (MQA) is available with the $19.99/mo subscription.
 This audio codec promises high-resolution (96kHz/24bit) audio delivered via FLAC or WAV file.
 Any media labeled as MQA under Tidal means that it was directly authenticated by the artist.
 Initially, MQA was only available on desktop but has since been made available on the mobile app, too.
 MQA availability is limited.
 Taylor Swift’s song You Need to Calm Down streams over Master quality, but her first banger, Our Song, isn’t Master-supported.

 Save data by downloading music

 Tidal allows you to download content for on-the-go listening, which is great if you want to prevent any overage charges from your service provider.
-Anything accessible on Tidal is also downloadable: adding a music video to a downloaded audio playlist will automatically download the music video, too.
+Anything accessible from the service is also downloadable: adding a music video to a downloaded audio playlist will automatically download the music video, too.
 You can choose to download only over Wi-Fi via the settings menu.
 If you plan to download a lot of music—videos, in particular—be sure your phone’s internal storage can house that much data.
 If you have a phone with expandable storage, pick up a microSD card.